smanav225-hub/Pet-Sim-99-Trade-Assistant/README.md

 ## 🚀 What is this App?

 This app is an **External Trading Assistant**.
 Instead of manually searching for prices on websites, you can simply hover over a pet in-game and press a key.
 The app "sees" what you are looking at and tells you exactly what it's worth.
+It will get the latest Values from **Cosmic Values**.
+You would just need to hover your mouse over any met and see its current value instantly.

 ### How it works:
 1.  **Capture:** When you press a hotkey (Z or X), the app takes a high-speed screenshot of your Roblox window.